KeithCh/StockSim/README.md

 # StockSim

-A practice tool to trade NYSE and NASDAQ stocks.
+A practice tool to trade US stocks.

 To sell shares, enter a negative value.
 <div class="row">